Victor-FMR/Victor-FMR/README.md

 - 🔥 Passionate about **backend development & microservices**

 ### 💬 Ask me about
 - 🤔 Exploring new technologies and developing software solutions.
 - 📖 Learning more about Software Development and Systems Design.
-- 🎓   I like to exercise and achieve achievements in video games.
+- 🎓 I like to exercise and **achieve achievements in video games**.
 - ⌛️ 🏋️‍♂️ &  📚 🎮 🖥️

 ### 📩 Contact me